derinben/Garbage-Classifier/README.md

 <h1> Garbage_Classifier </h1>

-I have built a CNN model to predict the type of garbage by training it from a set of 6 different classes. <br>
+A CNN model to predict the type of garbage by training it from a set of 6 different classes. <br>
   - Cardboard
   - Glass
   - Metal